lightningdevkit/rust-lightning/README.md

 - No quiscence is used/checked
 - Happy path only, no complex combinations, not all error scenarios
 - Splice from V2 channel is supported, from V1 channel not, the channel ID is not changed
-- Acceptor does not contribute inputs
+- Acceptor does not contribute inputs to the splice
 - It is assumed that all extra inputs belong to the initiator (the full capacity increase is credited to the channel initiator)
 - RBF of pending splice is not supported, only a single pending splicing is supported at a time
+- The is_splice flag on the ChannelReady event is not reliable (depending on the order)

 Up-to-date with main branch as of v0.0.123 (May 8, 475f736; originally branched off v0.0.115).